se-edu/se-book/common/definitions.md

 <div id="def-user-story">

-**User story**: User stories are short, simple descriptions of a feature told from the perspective of the person who desires the new capability, usually a user or customer of the system. <sup>[[Mike Cohn](https://www.mountaingoatsoftware.com/agile/user-stories)]
+**User story**: User stories are short, simple descriptions of a feature told from the perspective of the person who desires the new capability, usually a user or customer of the system. <sub>[[Mike Cohn](https://www.mountaingoatsoftware.com/agile/user-stories)]</sub>

 </div>